ahmed-cmyk/InnovateSolutions/README.md

 - Add some styles to the View Jobs page so that the footer doesn't get cut off.

 ## 07/05/20 - 06:40PM
-- Fixed the Edit Job Listing Form
+- Fixed the Edit Job Listing Form.

+## 07/05/20 - 07:59PM
+- Modified FAQ page (played with styles).
+- Modified Anti Scam page.
+- Modified Terms page.
+- Modified privacy page.
+- Added new address to footer.